MarcusOtter/discord-needle/README.md

 2. Copy `.env.example` to `.env` and fill in your bot's token and application ID.
 3. Run `npm install` to install Needle's dependencies.
 4. Run `npm run build` to compile Needle's code.
-5. Run `npm run deploy` to setup Slash Commands.
+5. Run `npm run deploy` to setup slash commands.
-    - Slash Commands can take up to one hour to fully roll out.
+    - Slash commands can take **up to one hour** to show up in all servers.
-6. Run `npm start` to start Needle :tada:.
+6. Run `npm start` to start Needle :tada:

 Needle requires the following permissions to function, along with the `applications.commands` and `bot` scopes.